 In our last blog post, we started looking at how to use music to master a new language.
-Specifically, we answered two questions: Which types of songs should you choose?
+Specifically, we answered two questions: Which types of songs should you choose when studying a language?
 And where can you find them?

-Now that you’ve filled some Spotify playlists, it’s time to flip on your Bluetooth stereo and turn up the volume.
-This week, you’ll actually learn these songs and use them to get a better grasp on the language you're learning.
+Now that you’ve filled some Spotify playlists, it’s time to flip on your Bluetooth stereo and turn up the volume and listen to music!
+This week, you’ll actually learn these songs and use them to get a better grasp on learning a language through music.

 Ready?
 Here are some key tips: